 Ursus includes peer reviewed articles on all aspects of bear research, management, and conservation worldwide.
 Beginning with 2019 Issues, Ursus will be completely online.
 Access to articles for the current year will be provided to IBA members through the online IBA membership system as the articles are published.
-Back issues of Ursus can be purchased by contacting the IBA Director of Transition.
+Back issues of Ursus can be purchased by contacting the IBA Director of Operations and Programs.

 In addition to manuscripts reporting original research, submissions may be based on thoughtful review and synthesis of previously-reported information, innovative philosophies and opinions, and public policy or legal aspects of wildlife conservation.
 Notes of general interest are also welcome.
 Invited manuscripts will be clearly identified, but will still be subject to peer review.
 All manuscripts must be in English.
 All manuscripts are peer-reviewed, and subject to rigorous editorial standards.